Integration of Neural Network-Based Symbolic Regression in Deep Learning for Scientific Discovery

 The activation function $f(\mathbf{g})$, rather than being the usual choices in neural networks such as ReLU or tanh, may consist of a separate function for each component of $\mathbf{g}$ (such as sine or the square function) and may include functions that take two or more arguments while producing one output (such as the multiplication function):

-Note that the bias term can be absorbed into $f(\mathbf{g})$ for convenience.
-These activation functions are analogous to the primitive functions in symbolic regression.
+Note that an additive bias term can be absorbed into $f(\mathbf{g})$ for convenience.
+These activation functions in (\ref{eq:activation}) are analogous to the primitive functions in symbolic regression.
 Allowing functions to take more than one argument allows for multiplicative operations inside the network.

-While the schematic in Figure \ref{fig:eql} only shows 4 activation functions in each hidden layer for visual simplicity, the SEQL network can include other functions including $\exp{(g)}$ and $\text{sigmoid}(g)=\frac{1}{1+e^{-g}}$.
-This is different from the original EQL network proposed in \cite{Martius2016} which consisted of the identity function, sine, cosine, and the multiplication function.
-Another difference between the SEQL network and the original EQL network is that we allow for activation functions to be duplicated.
+While the schematic in Figure \ref{fig:eql} only shows 4 activation functions in each hidden layer for visual simplicity, $f(\mathbf{g})$ in \ref{eq:activation} can include other functions including $\exp{(g)}$ and $\text{sigmoid}(g)=\frac{1}{1+e^{-g}}$.
+Additionally, we allow for activation functions to be duplicated within each layer.
 This reduces the system's sensitivity to random initializations and creates a smoother optimization landscape so that the network does not get stuck in local minima as easily.
-These modifications allow the SEQL network to fit a significantly broader range of functions compared to the original EQL network.
+This also allows the EQL network to fit a broad range of functions.
 More details can be found in Appendix \ref{app:benchmark}.

-By stacking multiple layers, this architecture can fit complex combinations and compositions of a variety of primitive functions. $L$ is analogous to the maximum tree depth in genetic programming approaches and sets the limit on the allowed complexity of the resulting expression.
+By stacking multiple layers (i.e. $L\geq 2$), the EQL architecture can fit complex combinations and compositions of a variety of primitive functions. $L$ is analogous to the maximum tree depth in genetic programming approaches and sets the upper limit on the complexity of the resulting expression.
 While this model is not as general as conventional symbolic regression, it is powerful enough to represent most of the functions that are typically seen in science and engineering.
-More importantly, because the SEQL network can be trained by backpropagation, it can be integrated with other neural network-based models for end-to-end training.
+More importantly, because the EQL network can be trained by backpropagation, it can be integrated with other neural network-based models for end-to-end training.